wlsf82/i-HOPe-im-IN/README.md

 ### Interactive mode

-Run `npm run cy:open` to open the Cypress Test Runner to run tests in interactive.
+Run `npm run cy:open` to open the Cypress Test Runner to run tests in interactive mode.

 ___